 Each kid is different, after all, and I shouldn’t always assume that what worked for one (or a few) (or ME) will work for everyone.
 So I began looking for another way to spark interest that had flagged, as well as to shore up what obviously hadn’t been learned very well.

-And I discovered that there’s a whole world out there of online math curriculum options!
+And I discovered that there’s a whole world out there of online high school math options!

 Today I’d like to discuss CTCMath and Aleks, two similar-but-different programs.